The Production and Function of Key Anti-Anxiety Neurotransmitters

 Iron

-Iron is a co-factor for the enzyme that converts tryptophan to 5-HTP, which then makes serotonin.
+Iron is a co-factor for the enzyme that converts tryptophan to 5-HTP, making serotonin.
 Iron-rich foods include beef, poultry, and leafy greens like spinach and kale.

 Ways to increase serotonin

 - Expose yourself to bright light.
 We feel better on sunny summer days than dreary winter ones.
-Animal experiments show an increase in serotonin after exposure of the inside of the eye to bright light.
+Animal experiments show an increase in serotonin after the inside of the eye is exposed to bright light.

 - Regular exercise improves your mood.
 Research suggests that physical activity increases your brain’s serotonin activity.